-In past months, a plethora of tech startups have hinted at going public in 2019, but concerns regarding trade, the longest recorded government shutdown in history, and general uncertainty regarding the fate of the U.S. economy and stock market may have hindered these IPOs from being filed in the past months.
-Not to mention, recent tech IPOs haven’t fared so well, with Snapchat down more than 60% since its IPO in 2017.
+In past months, a plethora of tech startups have hinted at going public in 2019.
+But, concerns regarding trade, the longest recorded government shutdown in history, and general uncertainty regarding the fate of the American economy and stock market may have hindered these IPOs from being filed in the past months.
+Not to mention, recent tech IPOs haven’t fared so well.
+Snapchat is down more than 60% since its IPO in 2017.

 Regardless of any market concerns, 2019 is shaping up to be a great year for IPOs, bringing numerous multi-billion dollar valuations with some of the most anticipated tech companies going public.
 These companies include ridesharing giants Uber and Lyft, property rental service Airbnb, enterprise collaboration tool Slack, social network Pinterest, and on-demand delivery service Postmates, as well as Paypal co-founder Peter Thiel’s secretive data analysis firm, Palantir.

 Expectations from analysts have indicated that there is an expectation for a wave of tech IPOs to begin during the second quarter this year.
-Uber and Lyft, in particular, have displayed strong indications that they will be going public, with Uber expected to have the largest valuation of any IPO to date, while other companies have hinted, but still display uncertainty of their desires to go public.
+Uber and Lyft, in particular, have displayed strong indications that they will be going public.
+Uber is expected to have the largest valuation of any IPO to date.
+Other companies have hinted, but still display uncertainty of their desires to go public.

-StreetFins has analyzed seven of the most anticipated potential tech IPOs for this coming year below:
+We analyzed seven of the most anticipated potential tech IPOs for this coming year below.

-Expectations by investors have indicated the potential for the Lyft IPO to launch next month, becoming the first ridesharing IPO and beating Uber in this race.
-CNN Business reported that Lyft filed plans for an IPO early December confidentially, and with investments led by Fidelity, has reached a valuation as high as more than $15B, and multiple reports have displayed intentions from the company to begin the IPO process in the coming week.
-The San Francisco based ride-hailing app, founded in 2007, is seen as the greatest competitor to Uber in the ridesharing market and is valued at $15.1B with $4.91B raised in their funding rounds.
+Investors’ expectations have indicated the potential for the Lyft IPO to launch next month, becoming the first ridesharing IPO and beating Uber in this race.
+CNN Business reported that Lyft filed plans for an IPO early December confidentially.
+With investments led by Fidelity, Lyft has reached a valuation as high as more than $15B.
+Multiple reports have displayed intentions from the company to begin the IPO process in the coming week.
+The San Francisco-based ride-hailing app was founded in 2007 and is the biggest competitor to Uber in the ridesharing market.

-Their competitor, Uber, has been faced with a steady stream of baggage in recent months and years, involving sexual harassment scandals and leadership shakeups, while still being unprofitable, leading some to believe Lyft has an edge in the ridesharing business, despite a lower valuation.
+Their competitor, Uber, has been faced with a steady stream of baggage in recent months and years, involving sexual harassment scandals and leadership shakeups, while still being unprofitable.
+This has led some to believe Lyft has an edge in the ridesharing business, despite a lower valuation.
 Reuters writes that Lyft’s revenue in past cumulative quarters has more than doubled, a reported revenue being $909M in the first half of 2018, with their net loss decreasing, still remaining unprofitable.

-Founded in 2009, Uber’s intense marketing and association with the ridesharing market has pushed the San Francisco based company past Lyft in revenue and valuation.
-Uber too reportedly confidentially filed for an IPO in December, and has been seen as participating in a race to go public with their competitor Lyft, yet despite this, in January, Uber CEO Dara Khosrowshahi stated that the company will “do it when we’re ready” responding to the concerns of investors of going public.
-This statement indicated that Uber may not be in a rush to launch an IPO and there is an uncertainty of when this may take place.
+Founded in 2009, Uber’s intense marketing and association with the ridesharing market has pushed the San Francisco-based company past Lyft in revenue and valuation.
+Uber too confidentially filed for an IPO in December.
+They have been seen as participating in a race to go public with their competitor Lyft.
+Despite this, in January, Uber CEO Dara Khosrowshahi stated that the company will “do it when we’re ready” responding to the concerns of investors of going public.
+This statement indicated that Uber may not be in a rush to launch an IPO.

-Analytics from Goldman Sachs and Morgan Stanley have given Uber a $120B valuation, a greater valuation than GM, Ford, and Fiat combined, bringing up concerns among value investors of an overpriced IPO.
+Analytics from Goldman Sachs and Morgan Stanley have given Uber a $120B valuation.
+That is a greater valuation than GM, Ford, and Fiat combined.
+This brings up concerns among value investors of an overpriced IPO.
 Even given this, Uber has seen a net loss of nearly $2B over the past two quarters, while garnering over $11B in net revenue over 2018.

-These past years, Uber was faced with a bombshell sexual harassment allegation from one of its employees, prompting an investigation into the company’s ethics led by former United States Attorney General Eric Holder, a current partner at legal firm Covington & Burling.
+These past years, Uber was faced with a bombshell sexual harassment allegation from one of its employees.
+This prompted an investigation into the company’s ethics led by former United States Attorney General Eric Holder.
 Investigations revealed the erratic behavior of former Uber CEO Travis Kalanick, who took an indefinite leave of absence in June of 2017, among other company leaders, prompting Uber to regain public trust.
 The company has yet to face any other management turmoil since this incident, yet this creates concerns about the management practices of the company going forward.

 In 2018, Palantir received a valuation by Morgan Stanley at $6B, despite never having turned a profit.
 Yet as of this past October, their IPO sees a valuation at $41B.
 Morgan Stanley has earned $60M through funding efforts for Palantir, according to Bloomberg.
 Such earnings could greatly increase if Morgan Stanley takes control of IPO proceedings for the elusive firm.